malikbf5/FSC-optimization/README.md

 Here's a helpful tutorial to perform the aforementioned steps: <br>
 https://www.youtube.com/watch?v=EB_qVoM74Fg&ab_channel=BostanjiDevelopers

 There's also a folder in the repo containings introductory pdf slides

+This work has been done as part of my stay at the Abdus Salam International Centre for Theoretical Physics